-Provision for trade receivables and Loans and receivables
+Provision for trade receivables and loans and receivables

 The company assesses its trade receivables and loans and receivables for impairment at the end of each reporting period.
 In determining whether an impairment loss should be recorded in profit or loss, the company makes judgements as to whether there is objective evidence that the entity will not be able to collect all amounts due according to the original terms of the receivables.
+No estimate has been raised in the prior year.